MarianaCLages/LAPR2/docs/SprintD/US02/US2_As_a_client_I_want_to_update_my_personal_data.md

 > **Question:** Should the Client type in the attribute he/she wants to update or should he choose from a list?
 >
-> **Answer:** Each sample has a unique barcode.
-The Clinical Chemistry Technologist should use the sample barcode number to find the test for which the sample was collected.
+> **Answer:** In this sprint each team should develop a graphical user interface for US2.
+The application should show the current user data and the client can update any attribute.

 > **Question:** To update the attribute, should the Client type the previous data?
 >
-> **Answer:** The Clinical Chemistry Technologist should register a value/result for each parameter of the test.
+> **Answer:** In this sprint each team should develop a graphical user interface for US2.
+The application should show the current user data and the client can update any attribute.

-> **Question:** Are the reference values, for each parameter, going to be delivered to the groups?
-If so, when and how?
+> **Question:** What is the Data that the Client can update?
 >
-> **Answer:** You should use the APIs available in moodle to obtain the reference values.
+> **Answer:** In this sprint each team should develop a graphical user interface for US2.
+The application should show the current user data and the client can update any attribute.

 ### 1.3.
 Acceptance Criteria